top of page

 3. Involvement of the private sector

-There has always been an unspoken divide between the private sector and public, or non-profit organisations.
-This industry chiasm stems from the entrenched belief that non-profit organisations operate with entirely different objectives in mind than their for-profit alternatives.
-While that may be true, the innovative powers of the private sector should be used to give a potentially lifesaving advantage to non-profits around the world, rather than be demonised for its money-grabbing ambitions.
-In fact, there are a plethora of ways in which the private sector has contributed to the implementation and overall improvement of the global humanitarian situation.
+There has always been an unspoken divide between the private sector and public or non-profit organizations.
+This industry chiasm stems from the entrenched belief that non-profit organizations operate with entirely different objectives than their for-profit alternatives.
+While that may be true, the innovative powers of the private sector should be used to give a potentially lifesaving advantage to non-profits around the world rather than be demonized for its money-grabbing ambitions.
+There are many ways in which the private sector has contributed to the implementation and overall improvement of the global humanitarian situation.
 The EMPACT project from the World Food Program is a shining example of the latter.
-The project’s objectives lie in making refugees financially self-sustaining by teaching them key digital skills through vocational training.
+The project’s objectives lie in making refugees financially self-sufficient by teaching them key digital skills through vocational training.
 Financial independence has been shown countless times to be an essential component in the reintegration of refugees into working life.

 4. Biotechnology applied to Humanitarian Aid

-Last but not least, the use of innovative farming techniques borrowed from the biotechnology sector has had an astounding impact on the livelihood of refugees across the world.
-Given the fact that most internally displaced persons live in arid areas, sustainably growing crops for food or for cattle fodder can seem like an insurmountable challenge.
+Last but not least, the use of innovative farming techniques borrowed from the biotechnology sector has astoundedly impacted the livelihood of refugees worldwide.
+Since most internally displaced persons live in arid areas, growing crops for food or cattle fodder sustainably can seem impossible.
 However, thanks to the intervention of NGOs like the World Food Program and their clever delivery of hydroponic technology to historically arid areas through the H2Grow program, the ability of refugees in arid areas to grow lifesaving crops has tremendously increased.
-Though still underdeveloped, the applications of biotech to humanitarian aid are a very promising avenue for life-changing innovations.
+Though still underdeveloped, the applications of biotech to humanitarian aid are a promising avenue for life-changing innovations.

 bottom of page